juliankappler/PyHarmonize/README.md

 We here provide three audio examples together with the code used to generate them.
 See the folder [examples/](examples/) for more detailed example notebooks.

-*Note that the embedded mp4 video files that contain the audio in the following are by default muted.
-In Safari, I have to click play - pause - play to see the button that allows me to unmute.*
+*Note that the embedded mp4 video files that contain the audio in the following are by default muted.*

 ### Example 1: Added third on a distorted electric guitar